-The 7th edition of the Art and Olfaction Awards will take place on May 14, 2020 at the Cicada Club in Los Angeles, CA.
+The 7th edition of the Art and Olfaction Awards will take place on September 17, 2020 in Los Angeles, CA.

 As the awards have grown, so must our processes.
 In the six years we’ve been administrating the judging process, we’ve learned a lot.
 Now, we need to adapt to the growth of the mechanism!

 Please read on to learn about some of the changes we are making to our judging process.
 It goes without saying that we remain committed to our core principles: Blind judging and a fair shake for all submissions.

 As always – don’t hesitate to email us at firstname.lastname@example.org if you think we missed anything.